-The course IPR forms an integral part of business law in modern world.
+Objectives: The course IPR forms an integral part of business law in modern world.
 To equip the students with the fundamental knowledge of IPR.
 It helps in understanding of copyright law, patent law, design and geographical indication.
 It also gives an insight related to various international treaties and conventions.

-IPR and International Perspectives: Meaning and Concent of Intellectual Property; national and international protection of intellectual property - an overview of TRIPS agreement, WTO and WIPO.
-Paris Convention for Protection of Industrial Property, The Trademark Act, 1999 -Object and scope, concepts of Mark, Trademark, Registered Trademark, Certification Trademark - Conditions for registration procedure for registration and duration of registration.
-Assignment and transmission of registered Trademark and unregistered Trademark, Infringement of Trademark and remedies.

-Copyright Law - Object and purpose.
+UNIENIS T 4 00 UNIT-I IPR and International Perspectives: Meaning and concept of Lectures-09 Intellectual Property; national and international protection of intellectual property - an overview of TRIPS agreement, WTO and WIPO.
+Paris Convention for Protection of Industrial Property, The Trademark Act, 1999 - Object and scope, concepts of Mark, Trademark, Registered Trademark, Certification Trademark - Conditions for registration, duration of registration.
+Assignment and transmission of registered Trademark and unregistered Trademark, Infringement of Trademark and remedies UNIT-II Copyright Law - Object and purpose.
 International Conventions on copyright, Berne Convention, WIPO Copyright Convention and Phonogram Treaty.
-The Copyright Act, 1957 as amended till date and its objectives.
-The concept of author, work, literary work, artistic work, musical work, cinematograph film, work of sculpture, computer programme copyright and adaptation and the role of IT Act, 2000, Copyright Office and Copyright Board, Copyright Society, registration of copyright, infringement of copyright and remedies.

-Patent Law - Object and purpose, value of patent system, international character of patents, advantages of patent to inventor, rights and obligations of Patentee, commercial exploitation of patent.
-The Patents Act, 1970 with latest amendments - objects and scope, concept of patent, invention, patented article and patented process, registration of patents, inventions nor patentable, infringement of patents and remedies.

-Industrial Design and Geographical Indications -The Design Act 2000 - Objects and scope concept of design, proprietor of a new or original design, registration of design, copyright in registered design, piracy of designs and remedies.
+The Copyright Act, 1957 as ammended till date Lectures-08 and its objectives.
+The concept of author, work, literary work, artistic work, musical work, cinematograph film, work of sculpture, computer programme copyright and adaptation and the role of IT Act, 2000, Copyright Office and Copyright Board, Copyrightr Society ,registration of copyright, infringement of copyright and remedies UNIT-III Patent Law - Object and purpose, value of patent system, Lectures-09 International character of patents, advantages of patent to inventor, rights and obligations of Patentee, commercial exploitation of patent.
+The Patents Act, 1970 with latest amendments- objects and scope, concept of patent, invention, patented article and patented process, registration of patents, inventions not patentable, infringement of patents and remedies.
+UNIT-IV Industrial Design and Geographical Indications-The Design Lectures-09 Act 2000 - Objects and scope, concept of design, proprietor of a new or original design, registration of design, copyright in registered design, piracy of designs and remedies.
 Geographical Indications of Goods Act 2002 - Object and scope, concept of geographical indications, conditions for registration, procedure and duration of registration, effect of registration.

-NOTE: Eight questions shall be set with two questions from each unit.
-The candidates should be required to attempt four questions in all, selecting one question from each unit.
-Each question carries 15 Marks.

-T1 P. Narayanan, Intellectual Property Law (Eastern Law House, Third Edition, 2001) T2 Lionel Bently & Brad Sherman, Intellectual Property Law (Oxford University Press; 4 edition 2014) T3 B.L.Wadhera, Law Relating to Intellectual Property (Universal Publications, 5th Edition, 2011) T4 Taraporewala, Law on Intellectual Property (Thompson Reuters, 2013).
+T1 P. Narayanan, Intellectual Property Law (Eastern Law House, Third Edition, 2001)

+T2 Lionel Bently& Brad Sherman, Intellectual Property Law (Oxford University Press; 4 edition 2014)

-REFERENCE STATUTES
+T3 B.L.Wadhera, Law Relating to Intellectual Property (Universal Publications, 5th Edition, 2011)

+T4 Taraporewala, Law on Intellectual Property (Thompson Reuters, 2013).

+REFERENCESTATUTES

-R1 The Copyright Act, 1957
+R1 The Copyright Act,1957

 R2 The Patent Act, 1970

 R3 The Trade Marks Act, 1999

 R4 The Designs Act, 2000

-Maximum Marks=100 Theory= 60 Marks Internal Assessment=40 Marks Credit= 5 Total Lectures =31
+Semester SECOND Credit 05

-COURSE-X: INSURANCE LAW
+Subject Name INSURANCE LAW Maximum Marks 100

+Cou Course Code X Theory 60

+L T P Group-4 Internal 40

+3 2 0 (Business law) Assessment

+,

-To acquaint the students with the conceptual and operational parameters of insurance law.
+Objectives: To acquaint the students with the conceptual and operational parameters of insurance law.
 To provide knowledge and understanding of laws which form background to operation of insurance, within which these laws operate.
-To provide the basic knowledge of general principles of Insurance Laws...
+To provide the basic knowledge of general principles of Insurance Laws.
 To give an insight of different types of insurances.